WanJuan-CC: A Safe and High-Quality Open-sourced English Webtext Dataset: Method

 \subsection{Heuristic Rule Filtering}

 Given the prevalence of parsing errors, formatting issues, and non-natural text in the extracted data, the typical solution is to design heuristic rules to modify and filter these data.
 Building on the heuristic rules established by Gopher\cite{DBLP:journals/corr/abs-2112-11446} and C4\cite{DBLP:conf/emnlp/DodgeSMAIGM021}, we have added some new rules based on our in-depth observation of the data.
-Firstly, we implement those rules that would alter the content of the data:

-\begin{enumerate} \item Character Normalization: Replace ``\textbackslash xa0'' and ``\textbackslash u3000'' with standard spaces, and remove other invisible characters. \item Effective Line Extraction: Find the first and last lines containing punctuation, retain the content between these two lines, and discard the rest.
-If the first line contains more than three words, it is retained. \item Line Content Modification: Remove certain patterns, such as: ``cookie policy'', ``use of cookies'', etc. \item Line Content Removal: Delete lines with the following characteristics: only contain spaces; contain ``lorem ipsum'', ``javascript'', ``\textbraceleft'', etc. \end{enumerate}

-After applying the above rules to truncate and modify the documents, we execute the following rules for filtering:
+Firstly, we implement a set of rules that aim to normalize and simplify the content of the data, including character normalization, effective line extraction, line content modification, and line content removal.
+After applying these rules to truncate and modify the documents, we execute a series of heuristic rules to filter the entire document.
+For example, the ratio of letters in the text is too low, there are too many spaces and line breaks, there is a lack of punctuation, or too long words, etc. After the document has been intercepted, modified, and filtered according to the above rules, we obtained the \textbf{Clean Data}.